 As you begin to deal with your accident claim, it is good to remember the following tips while you are preparing to meet with one of our personal injury attorneys.

-- Remain Calm – The aftermath of an accident is an emotional time as you deal with the physical, emotional, and financial consequences of being injured.
+The aftermath of an accident is an emotional time as you deal with the physical, emotional, and financial consequences of being injured.
 However, it is never wise to speak with an insurance adjuster or other person representing the other party while you are emotional or angry.
 You may say something you do not intend to say.
 It is best to remain calm and polite.
 The insurance adjuster is just doing his or her job — being polite and respectful is always the best option.

-- Take Notes – Take notes of every conversation you have with anyone related to your accident claim.
+Take notes of every conversation you have with anyone related to your accident claim.
 Obtain the person’s name, title, company name, and contact information.
 Record the date, time, and substance of the conversation.

-- Do Not Discuss The Details of the Accident – Refrain from discussing the details of the accident with anyone until you meet with our attorneys.
+Refrain from discussing the details of the accident with anyone until you meet with our attorneys.
 You can provide your name and contact information but keep the personal details to a minimum.
 If you are dealing with your insurance company, you may be required to provide more information or sign documents.
 Call our office and ask to speak with someone if you are unsure how to proceed.

-- Don’t Discuss Your Injuries – If the insurance adjuster wants to discuss your injuries, tell the adjuster you are still treating with a doctor (you do not need to provide the doctor’s name) and you will have your attorney provide this information.
+If the insurance adjuster wants to discuss your injuries, tell the adjuster you are still treating with a doctor (you do not need to provide the doctor’s name) and you will have your attorney provide this information.